Guest post by Neely Beattie

 7. I have to have beautiful handwriting

 I’ll let you in on a little secret.
 I don’t have good hand writing at all.
 Hand writing and hand lettering are two different things.
-I have a blog post with some tips how to hand letter here and I also have written a more in-depth guide to help you get started hand lettering here.
+I have a blog post with some tips how to hand letter here.

 8. I’ll never be as good as ‘so and so'